BlaireLeone/bulma-clean-theme/autonomous-vehicles.md

-My friend, Tom, called me one day asking for a ride home - my destination?
-An empty two-lane street, with wide bike lanes and a park nearby - one of the main thoroughfares going into town.
-This description will make sense in a bit.

-When I arrived, he was sitting on the curb with a bandaged hand, bruised face, and a general look of shock and bewilderment.
-Another man spoke to a couple officers nearby, broadly gesticulating.
-Several vehicles were parked along the curb - the paramedics who had clearly just seen to Tom, two patrol cars investigating the accident, and another vehicle - a Honda midsized SUV - parked on the curb, with a quarter of the back window missing.
-It looked like the whole lower right corner had been punched out.

-Tom explained:

-He had been riding his bike into town early in the morning.
-It was a Tuesday.
-The streets were mostly empty.

-After shooting down a short, but steep hill, Tom started gaining on a midsized SUV.
-He was still coasting from the downhill and hoped to use this momentum for an easier ride on the subsequent flat part coming into town.

-Tom was accelerating so fast from the momentum, he started making moves to pass the car ahead.
-As he was coming up on it's back right bumper, but still a reasonable distance behind, a pedestrian ran through the crosswalk ahead of the car.
-As Tom put it, the guy appeared out of nowhere, whooped and sprinted across the road, then disappeared into a nearby park.
-And though the car was still a good distance from the crosswalk, it stopped completely, causing the back wheels to swing into the bike lane.

-Tom, still trying to maximize his speed from the downhill, ran arm-first into the back window, while his face swung around and hit the side of the car.
-His hand, probably in trying to brace himself, punched through the bottom right corner of the window and his arm went through to the shoulder.

-While this may seem like a clear case of an overreactive driver, the driver, in fact, was not at fault.
-Instead, the car, a fresh-off-the-lot 2022 vehicle installed with an automatic emergency braking system (AEB), had made the decision to stop.
-Even though the car was far enough from the pedestrian for the driver to consciously reduce his speed, the whooper/sprinter was speeding so fast through the crosswalk that the car wouldn’t have hit him regardless (according to Tom), the AEBs had recognized a potential target and literally skidded to a halt.

-Both Tom and the driver paid for it, the driver in repairing his new car, and Tom with his medical bills and newly cracked bike frame (Tom is luckily the kind of guy that parades his injuries around with pride, and wasn’t deterred by the pain or broken bones).

-**So, what does this mean?**

-I believe there are several takeaways from this story, perhaps the least of which is the question of when it’s prudent for a cyclist to pass a vehicle, especially if it involves speeding.
-Legality aside, is doing so inconsiderate if not rash?
-In retrospect, Tom acknowledges that his attempt at overtaking the car may have been reckless.
-Given the flatness of the road, Tom’s experience as a cyclist, and the lightness of his bike, he had no need to save himself the pedaling effort nor outpace the only other vehicle on the roadway.

-But the question I ultimately believe to be most poignant here is that of how autonomous vehicles (AVs) will coalesce with bicyclists in the future.
-I don’t believe one could truly attribute Tom's accident to the AEBs, given that they were attempting to save the driver and pedestrian from needless harm.
-However, the fact that an accident resulted nonetheless suggests a need for further analysis of how autonomous vehicles interact with bicyclists, as they may not prioritize bicyclist's safety as highly as they should.

 ### How do you define AVs and what technology is used?

-What technology allows autonomous vehicles to be autonomous?
-And is it fair to question AVs in general despite Tom’s story only featuring AEBs?

 In short, autonomous here means driver-less, or else, having little to no need for human supervision.
 But within this, AVs can be deconstructed into ascending levels of autonomy.
 The Society of Automotive Engineers (SAE) categorized AVs in 2013, and then [updated them again](https://www.sae.org/news/press-room/2018/12/sae-international-releases-updated-visual-chart-for-its-"levels-of-driving-automation"-standard-for-self-driving-vehicles) in 2018, developing 6 tiers of automation.[[1\]](#_ftn1) While it includes Level 0, where the car is completely manual, the automation evaluation spans from Level 1, in which the vehicle only makes suggestions to a human driver, to Level 5, where the vehicle has complete control and passengers have confidence in not supervising.
 Between Levels 2 to 3, is the threshold between a human’s control and the vehicles; thus, Level 3 signals the beginning of vehicle autonomy.
 Despite some company’s misleading advertising, like Tesla’s “[full self-driving](https://www.thedrive.com/news/26700/tesla-puts-full-self-driving-back-on-the-menu-but-its-not-what-you-think)” tech package, as yet, no company involved with AV technology has reached level 5.
 The table below details the different levels.